 time, is it used to determine if certain methods can be soundly called.

 time, I frequently found myself writing shims to allow the use of recently-stabilized APIs on older compilers.
 However, it was necessary to use

 .rem_euclid() to avoid name collisions on newer compilers.

-As it may be, it's not too difficult to bring code from Rust's standard library to a third-party
+As it turned out, it's not too difficult to bring code from Rust's standard library to the